Mathematics Framework and Equity for English Learners

-For the past three years CEEL, together with other educational, advocacy and community organizations, has advocated for equity to be a driving force in the Mathematics Framework content development, revision, and implementation planning processes.
+For the past five years CEEL, together with other educational, advocacy and community organizations, has advocated for equity to be a driving force in the Mathematics Framework content development, revision, and implementation processes.
+CEEL continues to advocate for the 2023 CA Mathematics Framework to be the guidepost for the adoption of high quality instructional materials in order to provide access to Multilingual/English Learners to rigorous culturally and linguistically sustaining mathematics instruction.

 Curriculum frameworks provide guidance to educators, parents, and publishers, to support implementing California content standards adopted by the State Board of Education (SBE).
 Frameworks are developed by the Instructional Quality Commission, formerly known as the Curriculum Development and Supplemental Materials Commission, which also reviews and recommends textbooks and other instructional materials to be adopted by the SBE.
 Schools in California, other states and abroad may review and use the California State Board of Education-adopted Content Standards and Curriculum Frameworks in developing their own curricula.
 (CDE)

-During the iterative review cycles of the Mathematics Framework, CEEL, alongside a coalition of equity-oriented advocates and organizations focused on ELs, provided written and oral comments that signaled the need to include specific practices and content to ensure that mathematics instruction is accessible to all students.
+During the iterative review cycles of the Mathematics Framework revision process, CEEL, alongside a coalition of equity-oriented advocates and organizations focused on ELs, provided written and oral comments that signaled the need to include specific practices and content to ensure that mathematics instruction is accessible to all students.

-There is a pivotal need to ensure that a robust equity lens, culturally and linguistically sustaining practices, and asset-based approaches are embedded in every chapter of the framework.
+There is a pivotal need to ensure that a robust equity lens, culturally and linguistically sustaining practices, and asset-based approaches continue to be the guidepost for mathematics instruction and the adoption of high-quality instructional materials.
 Building teacher capacity, specifically in these areas, through specialized professional learning is crucial in ensuring equitable access for English Learners to the mathematical content and practices.

 ELs need specific and strategic language support to use the language of mathematics to demonstrate their thinking as they construct viable arguments and critique the reasoning of others.
-As the introduction to chapter 4 of the draft math framework states, “California schools must prepare students to be powerful users of mathematics to understand and affect their worlds, in whatever life path they embark upon.”
+High-quality instructional materials ensure teachers are given the tools and resources they need to effectively support their multilingual students.
+They also help mitigate low expectations, bias, and subjective mindsets (English Learners Success Forum).
+As the introduction to chapter 4 of the CA Mathematics framework states, “California schools must prepare students to be powerful users of mathematics to understand and affect their worlds, in whatever life path they embark upon.”

 HQIM Definition